Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 SECTION 1: Athletic Program The athletic program is under the direct supervision of the school principal and overseen by the Superintendent of the Catholic Schools.

-A. Athletic fees paid to the parochial league are to be sent to the Catholic Schools Office prior to league competition of that sport.
+A. Athletic fees paid to the Parochial League are to be sent to the Catholic Schools Office prior to October 1st.

 B. The assessed fee to participate in the Parochial League will be determined at the first meeting of the year.

-Volleyball referees are paid by the school hosting the games at the rate of $20.00 per match
+Basketball referees are paid by the school hosting the game(s) at the rate of $25.00 per game.

-SECTION 2: Athletic Board- The Parochial League Athletic Board will consist of the Superintendent of Catholic Schools, and the principal and athletic director from each school.
+SECTION 2: Athletic Board The Parochial League Athletic Board will consist of the Superintendent of Catholic Schools, and the principal and athletic director from each school.
 When a vote needs to be taken, each participating school principal will be granted one vote.
-The director of the officials is an ex-officio member.
+The director of the officials is an ex-official member.

-SECTION 4: Coaches should be mindful of the physical safety of the students and not place any student in a position where serious injury may occur.
+SECTION 4: Coaches should be familiar and follow the Parochial League Athletic Policy.
+As a coach, they should be mindful of the physical safety of the students and not place any student in a position where serious injury may occur.
 Coaches must not physically or emotionally abuse any student who is under their supervision.
-Coaches should be aware that a student's performance may be limited by their present physical and emotional developmental stage.
+Coaches should be aware that a student’s performance may be limited by their present physical and emotional developmental stage.
 Each student who is a member of the team should receive ample opportunity for playing in games on a regular basis.
-Persons who abuse these guidelines will lose the privilege of coaching in the parochial league.
+Persons who abuse these guidelines will lose the privilege of coaching in the Parochial League.

-B. Coaches must be 18 years old, however, those under 21 years of age must have an adult 21 years or older to supervise.
+B. Coaches must be at least 18 years old.
+Coaches under 21 years of age must have an adult 21 years or older to supervise.
 This supervising coach must be listed on the roster of coaches.
 There shall always be at least 2 adults at all games and practices.

 A. Each school is to have trained and qualified scorekeepers.
 No elementary students may be scorekeepers.

 B. The scorebook is the official record of all athletic events.
-The coach is to sign the book prior to the game to check the players' numbers.
-The referees and the scorekeepers are to sign the book after the game is over.
-The official score books are to be kept at the schools.
+The coach is to sign the book prior to the game to check the players’ numbers.
+The referees and the scorekeeper are to sign the book after the game is over.
+The official scorebooks are to be kept at the schools.

 SECTION 6: Parents It is very important that parents function as role models for their children.
-Parents are strongly encouraged to attend games in which their children are participating, as an expression of parental concern for their child's effort.
-Parent behavior at games shall exemplify the behavior expected of the child and must reflect positively on the parochial league.
+Parents are strongly encouraged to attend games in which their children are participating, as an expression of parental concern for their child’s effort.
+Parents’ behavior at games shall exemplify the behavior expected of the child and must reflect positively on the Parochial League.
 Belligerent or demeaning comments or actions toward game officials, coaches, players, or other fans will result in ejection from the site.
+If a parent is ejected from a game, the parent is required to leave the facility.
+If the parent refuses to leave, the referees will stop the game until the parent exits the facilities.
+If the parent should refuse to leave, the police may be called.
+(C4)

 SECTION 7: Students are expected to show the same degree of respect and obedience to coaches as is expected of them in their relationship to classroom teachers.
-During the course of any sanctioned athletic activity, the student (player and fan), coaches, and parents are representatives of the parochial league.
-Students shall not engage in any activity or exhibit any behavior that detracts from the goals or image of the parochial league.
+During any sanctioned athletic activity, the students (players and fans), coaches, and parents are representatives of the Parochial League.
+Students shall not engage in any activity or exhibit any behavior that detracts from the goals or image of the Parochial League.
 Such behavior could result in ejection from the site.

 A. Rules for player participation will apply for both regular season and tournament play.